 • What To Expect?
 A community and a safe place for individuals to share their experiences about the impact of loss due to addiction

 • When?
-Will begin on Tuesday, May 2, weekly at 6:00 pm
+Tuesday at 6:00 pm

 • Where?
-857 Coleman Blvd.
-Suite D, Mt.
-Pleasant, SC 29464
+217 Lucas St., Suite G, Mt.
+Pleasant, SC, 29464

 In WakeUp Carolina’s efforts with families who have lost loved ones, we’ve often seen how others within the inner circle can be overlooked outside of the direct family.
 We feel compelled at attempting to help the entire system around someone who has been lost too early.
 Including but not limited to, mothers, fathers, siblings, friends, cousins, aunts, uncles, mentors, and/or healthcare workers.
 Acknowledging the impact felt at each level of an individual’s inner circle and educating participants on the grieving process.